Famous/famous-angular/README.md

 # Famo.us/Angular [![Build Status](https://travis-ci.org/Famous/famous-angular.svg?branch=master)](https://travis-ci.org/Famous/famous-angular)

+## This integration library is no longer supported by Famo.us

 Add Famo.us interactions and animations to any AngularJS application and build Famo.us applications with AngularJS.

 Using F/A, you can: